Afinitor: 7 things you should know

 - Afinitor is associated with some serious side effects that may require a dosage reduction or treatment discontinuation.
 These include pneumonitis (inflammation of the lungs), stomatitis (inflammation of the mouth and lips), metabolic events (such as high blood sugar or high cholesterol), thrombocytopenia (low blood platelet counts), and neutropenia (low neutrophils).
 Monitor for the development of these.

-- Stomatitis occurs in 44% to 78% of people in clinical trials; grades 3-4 stomatitis was reported in 4% to 9%.
+- Stomatitis occurs in 44% to 78% of people in clinical trials; grade 3-4 stomatitis was reported in 4% to 9%.
 Typically occurs within the first 8 weeks of treatment.

 - Non-infectious pneumonitis has been reported in up to 19% of patients treated with Afinitor, sometimes in conjunction with pulmonary hypertension (including pulmonary arterial hypertension) as a secondary event.
 Fatal outcomes have been observed.